cloudlinux/cln-doc/docs/whmcs_awp_plugin/README.md

 AccelerateWP Addon for WHMCS automatically configures "Configurable options" that can be linked to the Product/Service.

-When a client orders/upgrade a configurable option, a request will be sent to the server to set the Allowed/Default status for AccelerateWP Premium features.
+When a client orders/upgrade a configurable option, a request will be sent to the server to set the Allowed/Default status for AccelerateWP Premium/Cdn features.

 ## Installation and Configuration

-### Installation
+### Installation and Update

 1. Your WHMCS must be properly configured to work with cron because sending requests to the server is sent by cron.
 [How to setting up the cron](https://docs.whmcs.com/Crons#Setting_up_the_Cron_Tasks).
 2. Plesk requires the installation of an additional [extension](#plesk-extension).